 Rex came to Heather with a suite of issues.
 A major lack of impulse control, shutting down under any stress and a history of some very rough treatment in training.
 With lots of work, he has earned his IPO3 title (three times!), the highest of three levels in Schutzhund competition which includes obedience, tracking and protection phases.
 He earned the Top Scoring Dutch Shepherd at the 2016 Working Dutch Shepherd Schutzhund Nationals, 2nd IPO3 overall.
 Since tracking is his favorite, we've also gone on to achieve advanced Shutzhund tracking titles, the FH1 and FH2.
 He is also titled in Rally, Dock Diving and has his NW2 Nosework title.

 Tango passed his Nosework Odor Recognition Tests at 6 months, Rally Novice Obedience title at 9 months, and at 10 months his Preferred Novice Obedience title.
 At 12 months, Tango earned his NACSW Nosework 1 (NW2 at 14mo) and Sniffing Dog Sports Advanced titles.
 Tango kept it up this year passing his Nosework 3 title THREE times to earn the NW3 Elite title.
-We're also having a blast training for Schutzhund, recently earning his IPO1 (a trial of obedience, protection and tracking) with the highest scores of all dogs in the trial in all three phases (out of 100, 97 points in tracking, 93 points in obedience, and 95 in protection) and overall High in Trial.
+We're also having a blast training and competing Schutzhund (a sport combining obedience, protection/bite work and tracking).
+Tango was the 2018 Dutch Shepherd National Championship, and recently placed 10th at the DVG (all breed) Championships.